-During the spring semester of the junior year, Lyon teacher education candidates make application for a formal interview with LATEC (Liberal Arts Teacher Education Committee) for their year-long senior student teaching internship placement.
-The following materials are to be assembled and submitted electronically prior to the interview for admission to internship:
+During the spring semester of their junior year, Lyon teacher education students apply for a formal interview with LATEC (Liberal Arts Teacher Education Committee) for their year-long senior student teaching internship placement.
+Students must assemble and submit the following materials electronically prior to the interview for admission to internship:

-- Student Intern Information form - Philosophy of education statement from EDU 202 or from transfer students a typed statement explaining why you want to be a teacher - Electronic copy of Praxis Core Academic Skills exam scores - Video sample of student instructing children of appropriate age and in an appropriate field of study
+- Student Intern Information form - Philosophy of education statement from EDU 202 or, for transfer students a typed statement explaining why you want to be a teacher - Electronic copy of Praxis Core Academic Skills exam scores - Video sample of yourself instructing children of appropriate age in an appropriate field of study

-- Names and email addresses of three references willing to complete candidate recommendation forms - Three graded observation evaluations from Practicum I and II - Lyon Transcript documenting at least a 2.75 cumulative GPA - o Transcript should also document at least a "C" grade in English Composition, College Algebra or higher math course, and in Overview of Teaching
+- Names and email addresses of three references willing to complete candidate recommendation forms - Three graded observation evaluations from practicum I and II - Lyon transcript documenting at least a 2.75 cumulative GPA (transcript should also document at least a "C" grade in ENG 101/102, MTH 101 or a higher math course, and EDU 202)

 NOTE: Transferred credits will not be included in the GPA calculation for admission to internship.
-Students who do not meet the GPA requirement may submit a written request to the Director of Teacher Education for reconsideration of admission to internship upon obtaining the required minimum cumulative Lyon GPA.
+Students who do not meet the GPA requirement may submit a written request to the director of teacher education for reconsideration of admission to internship upon obtaining the required minimum cumulative GPA.
 Students who meet the criteria and who are approved by LATEC through the interview process will be admitted to the Senior Year Internship.